mistree/AssistiveReader/README.md

-AssistiveReader8
+AssistiveReader
 ================

-Efficient translator for win8
+transparent translator bar for win8
+Japanese->Chinese

-Using EasyHook + Go
+Using Golang